-recommender system by changing their product design-and how these changes affect consumer welfare.
-To capture these equilibrium effects, I build a structural model of the recorded music industry to estimate the supply of and demand for recorded music on Spotify.
+I focus on the equilibrium effects of these systems-whereby producers respond to the recommender system by changing their product design-and how these changes affect consumer welfare.
+To evaluate these effects, I build a structural model of the recorded music industry to estimate the supply of and demand for recorded music on Spotify.
 This model has three sets of agents: consumers, Spotify, and rightsholders (producers).
 Consumers receive songs from Spotify's recommender system and choose whether to listen to them during their streaming session under a logit framework.
 Spotify's recommender system computes the probability that a consumer will listen to a particular song, based on the song's characteristics and the consumer's preferences, and delivers the song to the consumer.
-Rightsholders, such as record labels, choose whether to release songs to Spotify given the demand for the song, which is a function of the probability the recommender system surfaces the song and the consumer listens to it.
-They are forwardlooking agents, looking to maximize expected profit, so they consider the future revenue the song generates when deciding whether to release it.
-In an oblivious equilibrium, rightsholders release songs so long as the expected revenue exceeds the fixed cost of release, whose distribution I estimate as a function of song characteristics and label fixed effects.
+Rightsholders, such as record labels, decide whether to release songs to Spotify given the demand for the song, which is a function of the probability the recommender system surfaces the song and the consumer listens to it.
+They are forward-looking agents, looking to maximize expected profit, so they consider the future revenue the song generates when deciding whether to release it.
+They face fixed costs drawn from a lognormal distribution, whose parameters are a function of song characteristics and label fixed effects.
+In an oblivious equilibrium, rightsholders release songs so long as the expected revenue exceeds the estimated fixed cost of release.